ayahajjeh/caching/README.md

 ## Trace Files
 I use two trace files:

-- sample.txt containing just a few entries.
+- tiny-trace.txt containing just a few entries.
 - long-trace.txt with millions of entries.

 Each trace contains a list of byte-by-byte memory accesses: a "D" or "I" (indicating "data" or "instruction fetch") followed by the address in hex.
 In this project, I ignore the D/I (but in theory, we could use it to simulate a split cache).